 Daniel Elihu Kramer

 |Send E–mail||Office: Theatre 205||585–3205|

 His play Jane Eyre: A Memory, A Fever, A Dream was commissioned and premiered by Available Light Theatre in 2013.
 His play Pride@Prejudice is published by Playscripts, and was produced in 2012 by Capital Repertory Theatre, and in 2011 by Chester Theatre Company, and was commissioned and produced by Available Light Theatre, and has won multiple awards.
-Kramer's play Coyote Tales, based on traditional Native American stories, is published by Baker's Plays, and has been produced by numerous theatre companies.
+Kramer's play Coyote Tales, based on traditional Native American stories, is published by Samuel French, and has been produced by numerous theatre companies.
 His adaptations of Babar and of James Thurber's Many Moons were commissioned and produced by Phoenix Theatre Company.
 His play Love Suicide was workshopped in a residency at Cleveland Public Theatre and at Boston Theatre Works.

 Kramer holds an M.F.A. in directing from Yale School of Drama and a B.A. from Haverford College, and is a member of the the Stage Directors and Choreographers Society (SDC) and the Dramatists Guild.
 He was a Founding Artistic Director of Salt Lake Shakespeare, Associate Artistic Director of Spiral Stage, and Assistant to the Artistic Director of Circle Repertory Theatre.
 Kramer was also Drama Editor for the Kenyon Review.
 Previous teaching includes Kenyon College (where he was chair of Dance and Theatre), Bowdoin College, and Fordham University at Lincoln Center.